atomecorp/atome/README.md

-Atome
+atome
 -

 <img src="./documentation/images/3.png" width="666" />

-Atome is powerful engine dedicated to the creation of cross-platform applications, web application and digital medias.
+atome is powerful engine dedicated to the creation of cross-platform applications, web application and digital medias.

 Cross platform ecosystem
 -

-- Atome is a cross-platform development framework designed to simplify the creation of mobile and desktop applications, websites, games, presentations, and much more.
+- atome is a cross-platform development framework designed to simplify the creation of mobile and desktop applications, websites, games, presentations, and much more.

 - Its primary goal is to make the development process as straightforward and intuitive as possible, allowing developers to focus on building rather than getting lost in technical complexities.
 - atome will make it easy to build mobile and desktop applications, websites, games, presentations, and creative applications, including music, graphics, and video apps, and much more